aurora-bracciotti/VASTKnowledgeGraphVisualization/README.md

 ## Team

-This project is developed collaboratively by Aurora Bracciotti.
+This project is developed for **the Course on Visual Analytics** by Aurora Bracciotti.

 ## References